TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/end/readme.md

 It's tempting to think we should ignore the toilet thing altogether, and keep our sights set on more crucial targets.
 It's a pretty reasonable thing to think.

-You might think that we should avoid the toilet "debate" altogether.
+You might think we need to avoid the toilet "debate".
 You might think that we can't get bogged(!) down in it.
 But I don't think it's an either/or.

 > As with most things in life, it's not one or the other.